Dr. Autumn Elniski

 State University of New York Onondaga Community College; Syracuse, NY

-• Duties: creation and implementation of lecture and classroom activities based upon adaptation of pre-established course materials, facilitation of chemistry laboratory experiments and activities, and grading of all assignments
+Duties: creation and implementation of lecture and classroom activities based upon adaptation of pre-established course materials, revision and reorganization of laboratory handouts and information packets for students, facilitation of chemistry laboratory experiments and activities, and grading of all assignments

 August 2023 - Present